odoo/documentation/content/applications/general/reporting.rst

 Reporting
 =========

-You can find under the :guilabel:`Reporting` menu of most apps several reports that let you analyze and visualize your records' data.
+You can find several reports under the :guilabel:`Reporting` menu of most apps that let you analyze and visualize the data of your records.

 .. _reporting/views: